mealypudding/Portfolio1/README.md

 # Stand up Paddleboarding North East

 SUP NE is a site to educated people in the activity of paddleboarding.
 Specificially it is dedicated to a group of people activitely engaging in the sport in the north east of England.
-The site will be useful for those in the area wanting to know or meet up for with experienced paddleboarders.
+The site will be useful for those in the area wanting to know more or meet up with experienced paddleboarders.

 ![Image of lighthouse](assets/media/images/responsive.jpg)